caktus/django-scribbler/docs/contributing.rst

 https://help.github.com/articles/using-pull-requests.

 Pull requests are a place for the code to be reviewed before it is merged.
-This review will go over the coding style as well as if it solves the problem indended and fits in the scope of the project.
+This review will go over the coding style as well as if it solves the problem intended and fits in the scope of the project.
 It may be a long discussion or it might just be a simple thank you.